efratbyy/MARKET_BH/server/README.md

   PATCH /api/cart/addToCart/:userId/:barcode/:amount
 ```

-- You will need to provide the user id, the product barcode and the quantity of the product to add to the cart and to get an answer from this api
+- You will need to provide the user id, the product barcode and the quantity of the product to add to the cart and to get an response from this api
-- You will need to provide a token to get an answer from this api
+- You will need to provide a token to get an response from this api
 - You must be a logged in user in order to add a product to cart

 #### API for removing product from cart